 Welcome back.
 This week, I want to take a closer look at the elementary books of The Frances Clark Library for Piano Students.
-Along with my own analysis, I found information from several sources, including Robert Kern’s dissertation and Conversations with Frances Clark, vol. 1: Her Life and Teachings, a video available for purchase https://www.francesclarkcenter.org/shop?product_category=Videos.
+Along with my own analysis, I found information from several sources, including Robert Kern’s dissertation and the video: Conversations with Frances Clark, vol. 1: Her Life and Teachings.
 In addition, I conducted interviews with Louise Goss, co-author of the Clark Library.

 Frances Clark’s method of teaching is established on the premise that “learning is a natural and logical process.”
 Once a concept is understood, a new concept that relates to what students already know and understand can be presented.
 This approach is dependent upon active student participation in the learning process.
 Students must be taught to think for themselves.
 As Miss Clark would often say, “Teaching isn’t telling.”
 In other words, teachers should ask questions and encourage students to correct their own mistakes.
 Knowledge must be discovered and then applied.
 If students are taught how to learn, they do not need to depend on memorization of isolated facts; experience precedes symbolism.
 Self-discovery also allows students to progress at their own pace and instills a love for knowledge.